acarapetis/curve-shortening-demo/README.md

 ## Building

-Run `npm build` to compile the production javascript bundles, which are compatible with older browsers.
+Run `npm run build` to compile the production javascript bundles, which are compatible with older browsers.
 You can then install index.html and style.css along with the resulting build/ directory on any web server.